-Minnesota’s fastest-growing city has a food scene that rivals that of a Quik Trip.
-Our stable’s got one stallion (Ronnally’s), one challenger (Lakes — hold this thought), and what’s essentially the edible equivalent of Target’s “One Spot” aisle.
+Minnesota’s fastest-growing city has a food scene that rivals that of a Kwik Trip.
+The stable’s got one stallion (Ronnally’s), one challenger (Lakes), and what’s essentially the edible equivalent of Target’s “One Spot” aisle.
 Her landscape is littered with lukewarmbeds like Ray-J’s, Axel’s, and the fine-lookin’ corpse of Sunsets.
 None of them differ too drastically from Woodbury’s two Applebee’s locations.
 Sad.

 Enter Punch Pizza.

-Punch’s eighth location flung its doors open last September in “The Berry,” and it brought with it everything Woodbury had been starving for: Great pizza unlike anything else we’ve got in town, local suds at the ready, and a dining room that isn’t so hackneyed.
+Punch’s eighth location flung its doors open last September in “The Berry,” and it brought with it everything Woodbury had been starving for: Great pizza unlike anything else we’ve got in town, local craft beer at the ready, and a vivacious dining room.
 Is their pizza as good as Ronnally’s?
 Of course not, but they’re number two by a mile.

 What I’m most excited for is what Punch represents.

 Punch looks very Woodbury in that wonky City Centre Plaza next to a FedEx Store, but the monotony of Suburbia doesn’t get let in the door.
 The dining area is dominated by thick, wooden surfaces and tile artwork on the walls.
 On one wall, flames are filled in with photographs; on the other side, a large crest dominates.
 That same crest adorns the shirts of the wait staff, and it’s unique to its own location, kind of like each restaurant is being run by its own team.
 Each oven is tiled differently, too.
-If you’ve got about 70 seconds, the video on the front page of Woodbury’s tiling is worth a watch.
-The crest can be seen as well.
+If you’ve got about 70 seconds, the video of Woodbury’s stove tiling is worth a watch.

 We didn’t have to, thank goodness.
 We just beat the rush.
 Most of the small tables below, and nearly all of them out of the picture, would be full by the time we left.